 It is said that young and beginner kakite cannot carry yamakasa float for oi-yamakasa, the climax of the festival.
 Therefore, only veteran kakite are in charge of carrying yamakasa-float on the day, showing their sophisticated running techniques.
 Blink and you'll miss their specially trained techniques and dynamic carrying and running.

-There are distinctive rules for the 800-year-old Hakata Gion Yamakasa.
+There are distinctive rules for the 800-year-old Hakata Gion Yamakasa Festival.

-During Hakata Gion Yamakasa, participants cannot eat cucumbers, people in mourning cannot participate, and only men can touch yamakasa and go to the kakite meetings.
+During Hakata Gion Yamakasa, participants cannot eat cucumbers, people in mourning cannot participate, and only men can touch the yamakasa and go to the kakite meetings.
 These rules are still followed even today.
-The rules regarding women touching or carrying the floats has been discussed recently, but have not been changed.
-However, everyone can enjoy watching Hakata Gion Yamakasa from its various viewing spots.

-People all around Fukuoka pour their hearts and souls into the festival every season.
-Let's feel the energetic and exciting spirit of Hakata this coming summer.
+The citizens of Fukuoka pour their souls into this historic festival every season.
+Enjoy the energetic and exciting spirit of Hakata with them this summer!

 Fukuoka, Fukuoka, Hakata, Kami kawabata machi 1-41 Kushida Shrine and others.